Impact of the COVID-19 pandemic on association football: South America

 On 12 March 2020, CONMEBOL announced that the Copa Libertadores would be temporarily suspended.
+The tournament was suspended after group stage matchday 2 and resumed on 15 September 2020, ending with the final on 30 January 2021.
 In addition, the Copa Sudamericana have been suspended after first round due to the COVID-19 pandemic, to be resumed on 27 October 2020, with the final rescheduled to be played in late January 2021.

 On 15 March, all top-tier football in Brazil was suspended until April.
+The Campeonato Brasileiro Série A was originally scheduled to begin on 3 May and end on 6 December.
+However, due to the COVID-19 pandemic in Brazil the tournament was rescheduled, starting on 8 August 2020 and ending on 25 February 2021.

 Academic research analyzes and compares the safe return protocols of major football leagues and associations to those of the Brazilian Championship, as well as to survey the numbers of COVID-19 outbreaks in clubs that competed in the 2020 Brazilian Championship Series A. The documentary research was carried out through the analysis of articles published on open-source football league and federation websites.
 National and international return protocols were verified, as well as the documenting of isolated cases and outbreaks of COVID-19 in the Brazilian Championship.
 In the Brazilian Championship, the return to play occurred at a time when COVID-19 case numbers were rising, a fact that, together with the decentralization of the match cities, was likely linked to the number of positive cases.

 Oceania

 In New Zealand, the three main competitions, the New Zealand Football Championship, the Chatham Cup and the Kate Sheppard Cup were all cancelled by New Zealand Football.
 The 2019–20 New Zealand Football Championship season was concluded after 18 weeks, with Auckland City declared the winner.
 On 23 April, both the national Men's and Women's knock-out cups were cancelled a week before the preliminary rounds were due to kick off.
 It was the first time the Chatham Cup had been cancelled since the end of World War II.

 On 15 January 2021, FIFA announced that Auckland City had withdrawn from the 2020 FIFA Club World Cup, due to the COVID-19 pandemic and related quarantine measures required by the New Zealand authorities.
 On 4 June 2021, the OFC announced that the 2021 OFC Champions League had been cancelled, and no champions would be awarded for the second season in a row.